-ABB Lummus Global, Inc. once manufactured asbestos in a variety of equipment for many decades.
+ABB Lummus Global, Inc. once manufactured asbestos in equipment for many decades.
 Consequently, numerous former workers were injured from asbestos exposure.
-Following a myriad of mesothelioma diagnoses, ABB faced many lawsuits, which eventually resulted in an asbestos trust fund.
+Following a myriad of mesothelioma illnesses, ABB faced many lawsuits, which eventually resulted in an asbestos trust fund.

 There currently more than $30 billion available in asbestos trust funds.
 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, keep in mind that you may be entitled to substantial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.